-Pilots have a maximum of one (1) minute to start their engines and prepare for takeoff.
-Once the starting period has elapsed, any pilot who is not prepared for takeoff (facing #1 pylon with both hands on the transmitter) is disqualified from the heat and shall not be allowed to fly or run his/her engine in the course.
-In addition, this pilot will not be granted a "re-fly" as described in 13.1.15.
+Pilots have a maximum of one (1) minute to start their 13.1.8.a. engines and prepare for takeoff.
+Once the starting period has elapsed, any pilot who is not prepared for takeoff (facing #1 pylon with both hands on the transmitter while their airplane's engine is running) is disqualified from the heat and shall not be allowed to fly or run his/her engine on the course.
+All pilots, who were disqualified for not being ready at the end of the starting period, will not be eligible for a restart or a "re-fly" as described in 13.1.15.
 The starter shall check that all pilots are in position and ready to control their aircraft before giving the signal to launch.
 Each pilot shall confirm his/her "ready" status by a nod of the head or other agreed signal.
-However, the pilots are only entitled to a confirmation before the starting period has elapsed.
-If one or more pilots are not ready for the start of the race as described above, and the starter determines that it would be unsafe to launch the race, the starter should signal all pilots to shut down his or her engine and the race will be restarted at a later point in the contest without the pilots who were not ready at the end of the 60 second countdown.
-Pilots who were not ready will receive a zero for that heat and are not allowed to fly in the restart.
-The restarted heat should be scheduled as soon as the schedule will allow, similar to a re-fly per paragraph 13.1.15.
+However, the pilots are entitled to a confirmation only prior to elapse of the starting period.
+If one or more pilots are not ready for the start of the race as described above, and the starter determines that it would be unsafe to start the race, the starter will signal all pilots to shut down their engines, and the heat will be rescheduled, preferably prior to the start of the next round.
+Pilots who were not ready in the allotted time will receive a zero for that heat and will not be allowed to fly in the rescheduled heat.